chansom63/SR_Protocol_CN_Project/README.md

 ## Alternate .exe installation for windows
   download the file from the drive and unzip it, run the application
-  The drive link is "https://drive.google.com/file/d/1No7gPdijG-ImznvpMEtHQqPklRasqdqx/view?usp=sharing"
+  The drive link is "https://drive.google.com/file/d/1No7gPdijG-ImznvpMEtHQqPklRasqdqx/view?usp=sharing".
+  Extract the folder and click on My APP to run the animation.

 <br/>